forgecrafted/ruby-stylus/README.md

 # Importing plugins directly from Node.js, like nib.
 Stylus.use :nib

-# Enabling debug info, which generate comments on the CSS with the line for the a given selector.
+# Enabling debug info, which sends the 'linenos' and 'firebug' options to Stylus.
+# If you provide a raw content String to the `Stylus.compile` method, remember to send
+# a `:filename` option so Stylus can locate your stylesheet for proper inspection.
 Stylus.debug = true
 ```
 ### With the Rails 3.1 Asset Pipeline.